davelively14/locorum/README.md

 - Persist search results
   - Load on project/search load
   - Display "as of" for each search
+  - Delete associated results when result_collection is deleted
 - Check TODOs

 ## v0.4 to do list